Is Fatigue a Root Cause of Incidents at Your Site?

 - Techniques to help supervisors and workers prevent human errors

 The next stopping human error course is being held in Knoxville, Tennessee, on June 14-15 … if you are interested … you need to sign up NOW!
 CLICK HERE to register.

 Stopping Human Error Book

-If you can’t attend the training, you can still order the book that comes with the course.
+If you can’t attend the training or the Summit, you can still order the book that comes with the course.

 Reading this book is a great start to understanding and stopping human errors.